The growth of fluctuations in Chaplygin gas cosmologies: A nonlinear Jeans scale for unified dark matter: Backreaction on background dynamics

 Then suppose that at $a = a_{\rm cl} < 10^{-1}$ the smallest scale that can cluster, in accordance with calculations of the previous section, collapses into halos.
 A phase transition then occurs, with the clustered phase behaving thereafter as a pressureless component made of collapsed halos, which may henceforth hierarchically merge.
 We assume that a definite fraction of Chaplygin gas $f$ splits into this CDM-like component.
-As we are still deep in the matter dominated era, the first term in the bracket of~(\ref{eq:rhoclus}) remains negligible.
+The density of the unclustered component then decreases by a factor $1-f$, but unless the clustering is so efficient, such that $1-f < 10^{-3}$, the first term in the bracket of~(\ref{eq:rhoclus}) remains negligible.
 The density of the system then splits into

-If clustering is efficient ($f \longrightarrow 1$), almost all the energy density is in the clustering component (with density $\rho_{\rm CDM}$) at this point, while a small amount remains in homogeneous Chaplygin gas form (with $\rho_{\rm Ch}$).
-But at late times (as $a \rightarrow 1$), the first term in Eq.~(\ref{eq:rhoclus}) becomes important, and the total density of the homogeneous component evolves as
+For $f > 0.5$, most of the energy density is in the clustering component (with density $\rho_{\rm CDM}$) at this point, while a minority remains in the form of homogeneous Chaplygin gas (with $\rho_{\rm Ch}$).
+But at late times (as $a \rightarrow 1$), the first term in Eq.~(\ref{eq:rhoclus}) becomes important, and the total density (of homogeneous Chaplygin plus clustered CDM-like component) evolves as

 Evaluating this at $a=1$, and assuming a current critical density $\rho_c$, gives